 We're looking forward to your arrival!
 Be sure to complete the following before you get to campus in February:

-All students are required to provide a signature (through electronic or regular check-in) for each semester they live on campus.
+All students are required to check-in for each semester they live on campus.

 On Move-In Day, you will need to present your student ID card to a Residence Life & Housing staff member at the check-in table.
 It will be helpful pack your ID in a place that is easily accessible.